 |

-Joseph D. Calnan, a teacher and boat builder from Kingston, Ont.
+Joseph D. Calnan, a teacher and boat builder from Kingston, Ont. for a paper

-the 17th century shipwright for the famed French explorer LaSalle based on
+on Moise Hillaret, the 17th century shipwright for the famed French

-original French documents of the period.
+explorer LaSalle based on original French documents of the period.

 |